mooseyscountrygarden.com » Gardening Journals« Garden Journal 2003 | Garden Journal 2005 »

 During the final days of March I am away from home and garden - I only have two or three days to enjoy the early autumn ambience of the Moosey garden (and the cricket).

 It's right at the end of March, and the paddocks and gardens need rain.
-I've been away, missing the Moosey garden.
+I've been away, missing the Moosey Garden.
 It really feels like Autumn.

 April is the month for the glowing flax hybrids - what beautiful colour tones they have.
 I'm going to have much more time to enjoy the Autumn changes in the garden this year.